Dental Tourism in Turkey

 How Do the Types of Dental Crowns Differ by Longevity?

-Metal crowns typically last the longest, often 15 to 20 years or more, due to their strength and resistance to wear.
-PFM crowns also offer good durability, averaging 10 to 15 years, while all-ceramic and porcelain crowns usually last around 10 to 15 years as well.
-At Vitrin Clinic, zirconia crowns combine high durability with a natural look, often lasting 15 years or longer when patients maintain proper oral hygiene and regular dental check-ups.
+Metal crowns typically last the longest, often 15 to 20 years or more.
+PFM crowns average 10 to 15 years.
+All-ceramic and porcelain crowns usually last around 10 to 15 years as well.
+Zirconia crowns can last 15 years or longer with proper care.

 How Long Do Metal Crowns Last?

-With proper care, a metal crown can last for a very long time, often well over 15 years and sometimes even a full lifetime with good oral hygiene.
-Their superior strength and resistance to wear make them the most durable crown option available today, which is precisely why the Vitrin Clinic team frequently recommends them for heavily stressed back teeth that endure significant daily chewing pressure and would wear down other materials more quickly.
+With proper care, a metal crown can last well over 15 years.
+Sometimes it lasts a lifetime.
+Their strength and wear resistance make them the most durable option.
+Vitrin Clinic often recommends them for back teeth that endure heavy chewing pressure.

 How Long Do Porcelain Crowns Last?